marlene-rinker/reading-notes/class-01.md

 **ID attribute**

 Uniquely identifies an element from other elements on the page.

 Should only be used on one element on the page.

 Should start with a letter or underscore.

-This allows you to style the element in a different way than other instances of the same element on the page.
+Allows you to style the element in a different way than other instances of the same element on the page.

 Example: `<p id=”ordernumber”>1234</p>`

 **Class attribute**